eppleton/frgaal/index.md

 Preview Features
 ----------------

 Frgaal compiler supports _preview features_ of the Java language.
-Certain _preview features_ can be used with `--target 1.8`.
+Many of _preview features_ can be used with `--target 1.8`.
 Namely:

 * `instanceof Type variableName`